What is the Hezbollah-linked financial institution Israel is targeting in Lebanon?

 Help us keep bring these critical stories to light.
 Your support makes all the difference.

-After assassinating most of Hezbollah’s top political and military commanders, including the group’s longtime leader Sayyed Hassan Nasrallah, and pummeling its communities with devastating airstrikes, Israel says it is now going after the Shiite group’s funders and financial institutions in an attempt to further disrupt it and its base of support.
+After assassinating most of Hezbollah’s top political and military commanders, including the group’s longtime leader Sayyed Hassan Nasrallah, and pummeling its communities with devastating airstrikes, Israel says it is now going after the Shiite group’s funders and financial institutions.

-Hezbollah started attacking Israeli military posts along the border with Lebanon a day after the Oct.
-7, 2023, attack by Hamas on southern Israel that killed some 1,200 people and took about 250 hostage.
+Hezbollah started attacking Israeli military posts along the border with Lebanon a day after the 7 October 2023 attack by Hamas on southern Israel that killed some 1,200 people and took about 250 hostages.
 Hezbollah said that by launching attacks along the Lebanon-Israel border it was backing up its Hamas allies in the Gaza Strip.

 What is al-Qard al-Hasan and who benefits from it?